 Even some people who never or seldom read Scriptures know deep down inside that opposite gender nakedness is wrong.
 Even secular women express concern, embarrassment, discomfort and other things when forced to see male gynecologists.
 There have also been numerous accounts of incidents that mostly involve sexual abuse by male doctors and unnecessary intimate procedures, which would indicate that their concerns are well founded.
 One atheist woman has expressed that she does not understand why Christians are okay with opposite sex intimate medical care.
 She has actually studied the bible some and has talked about how she noticed that many Christians do not really follow God’s word on different issues including modesty.

 Most Christian women who have read this article who have went to a male gynecologist at least once in their life most likely fell to the cultural blind spot that male gynecologists are okay because our society teaches that doctors are experts on the body and they can do anything.
-We encourage those women to never go back to a male gynecologist and make a commitment to only go to a female gynecologist in the future.
+We encourage those women to never go back to a male gynecologist and make a commitment to only go to a female doctor / midwife for female health issues in the future.
 Please pray about sharing this article with other Christians and exposing the truth about how male gynecologists are against God’s will.

 If this article convicted you or you have already been enlightened to the truth that male gynecologists were wrong before you read this article, we would love to hear from you.
 It is always encouraging to hear from Christians who can see the truth about this cultural blind spot that so many people have fallen to.
 Please contact us by email.